 Understanding Affidavits for Property Collection

-For example, if the decedent’s only asset was a bank account with $20,000 with no named beneficiary and no joint owner, an Affidavit of Collection of Personal Property could be used to collect this account.
+For example, if the decedent’s only asset was a bank account with $20,000, with no named beneficiary and no joint owner, an Affidavit of Collection of Personal Property could be used to claim the funds.
+A child of the decedent could complete the affidavit, present it to the bank, collect the funds, and distribute them among siblings according to the estate plan or intestate laws.

 Our Colorado Probate Lawyers bring unparalleled expertise, compassion, and dedication to every case.
 Contact Baker Law Group today and let us help you navigate probate law with confidence and peace of mind.